Breast Reduction Melbourne

 If this does occur it can usually be cleared up with antibiotic tablets.

-DVT/PE (Deep venous thrombosis/pulmonary embolus)
+DVT/PE (Deep vein thrombosis/pulmonary embolus)

 Blood clots that are potentially very serious and even life threatening, which can form in the legs and travel to the lungs.
 Multiple strategies are employed to minimise the risk of these occurring.